Orsman/orsman.github.io/tdbid/index.md

 layout: page
 title:  "TDBID*"
 ---
-While I was writing my thesis on economics, I also wrote a list of things I wanted to to in my life.
-With no boundaries in mind I wrote down something that since that day have guided me, both career wise and in general.
-If the items on that list is stuff I really want to do and experience, why shouldn’t I do everything I can to achieve it?
-Why choose to do something else, that’s less fun?

-That question have drove me to tick things of the list.
-And add more.
-You can argue that having a checklist is stupid and only makes you chase things.
-I see it a bit different.
-This is just a guide and a reminder of living my life on my own terms.
-Not getting to caught up in a daze where the days just passes by.
+As I mentioned [here](/about "About me"), in 2009 I wrote down a list of everything I wanted to do in my life.
+Everything.
+Even though some of the items on that list felt far away, I realised that all of it could be achieved and experienced.
+The only thing that was between me and all those things was hard work and dedication.

+Since then, this list have guided me in my life.
+If I don’t look at this list regularly I tend to just get caught up in the everyday grind.
+Weeks and months passes by and I haven’t come any closer to my dreams.
+A question i tend to ask myself very often is:

+> “Ok, so this is things I dreaming of.
+Why shouldn’t I do everything I can to make it happen?“

+That question drives me to put in all the hard work.

+It’s important to emphasise that this isn’t about just ticking things of a list.
+It’s more of a guide and reminder of were I want to go in life.
+What I once wanted to do.
+And still do.

+To me life is about experience moments and adventures.
+Not possession.
+And this whole bucket list thing for me can be summarised in; Being the best possible version of myself, experience life while I can, and live consciously.

 ![The World](/assets/map.png "The World")

-* To Do Before I Die